wacncontent/CustomizeTool/removeCommentMooncakeOutput/articles/virtual-machines/virtual-machines-hpcpack-cluster-headnode.md

     * For a simple proof of concept deployment, you can omit this step and later promote the head node VM as a domain controller.

-3. In the Azure Management Portal or Azure Management Portal, create a classic VM by selecting the HPC Pack 2012 R2 image from the Azure gallery.
+3. In the Azure Management Portal, create a classic VM by selecting the HPC Pack 2012 R2 image from the Azure gallery.
 (See steps for the Azure Management Portal [here](/documentation/articles/virtual-machines-windows-tutorial-classic-portal).)

     **Considerations**